ifa82jr/timelib/README.md

 # timelib
-Initial repository for a time library written in C.
+A project which creates a library with various functions to work with dates/time written in C.